Langton49/data-analysis-dashboard-munashe-mukweya/sample-data/README.md

 ## How to Use These Files

 ### For Students:
+1. **Start with stock-data.csv** - This is the primary dataset for the stock analysis tool
-1. Download any of these CSV files to your computer
+2. Download the CSV file to your computer
-2. Open your Data Discovery Tool application
+3. Open your Stock Market Analysis Tool application
-3. Use the file upload feature to load the data
+4. Use the file upload feature to load the stock data
-4. Explore the visualizations and insights generated
+5. Explore the specialized stock visualizations (OHLC charts, volume analysis, price trends)
-5. Try different chart types and filtering options
+6. Try the AI-powered investment insights and market analysis features

 ### For Testing Features:
 - **Data Upload**: Test CSV parsing and validation